-In addition to the capital projects for academic buildings, there are other projects being planned to support improved student life.
-Presently these include a new student center and residence hall.
-The student center is programmed to start design in July 2008.
+In addition to the capital projects for academic and administrative buildings, there are other projects being planned to support student athletes and the overall student experience, including improvements to athletic facilities.

 Leonidas S. James PE Complex HVAC Phase I: Phase I includes upgrade of the HVAC system to the main gymnasium including the addition of air conditioning.
 This upgrade will allow a much improved environment in the gymnasium which not only includes athletic events, but also large events such as Fall commencement, Homecoming shows and summer activities which could not previously be entertained because of the heat.
 Completion is scheduled for July 2015.

 Leonidas S. James PE Complex HVAC Phase II: Phase II is currently under design, and includes an HVAC upgrade to the remainder of James Gymnasium, including offices, classrooms, locker rooms and the pool area.
 The existing system is extremely old and inefficient.
 The improvements will provide an improved building environment whilst reducing the overall operating cost of the HVAC system.
 Construction is projected to be completed by Fall 2016.

 BSU Track Refurbishment: The project consists of demolition and replacement with a state of the art 8-lane, 400 meter track along with facilities for field events including pole vault, long/triple jump, shot put and hammer/discus.
 All new facilities will be in accordance with current NCAA standards.
 This improvement will allow the University to be competitive at a higher level and assist the Track and Field program in their efforts to compete in the CIAA.
 Completion is scheduled for July 2015.